FREE STANDARD SHIPPING FOR ORDERS OVER $170!

 Primer is water based, and adds moisture to the lashes after the use of Cleanser - it’s the Yin to Cleanser’s Yang - they must be used together without exception!
 By adding moisture to the lashes, you’re giving the glue incentive to grip onto the lash as soon as it makes contact with them, so it really is a necessary step of your pretreatment.

-Not really, there’s absolutely no reason to use Primer alone - you’re basically just making the lashes wet if you use this without using Cleanser first which A. will make your glue dry a little faster than you want before it can form a really good bond, and B. you’re not cleaning anything off of the lashes so as soon as your client washes their lashes in the shower, their lashes will slide right off as they’ll be attached to those oils etc. that were left on the lashes.
+Not really, there’s absolutely no reason to use Primer alone, as you’re basically just making the lashes wet if you use this without using Cleanser first which A. will make your glue dry a little faster than you want before it can form a really good bond, and B. you’re not cleaning anything off of the lashes so as soon as your client washes their lashes in the shower, their lashes will slide right off as they’ll be attached to those oils etc. that were left on the lashes.

 Only if you skipped Cleanser too, which you didn’t because you’re a pro, right?
 In all seriousness, the only time you should ever even consider skipping Primer is if you’re committed to using only Foam Cleanser, but like we said to begin with this isn’t really something that we advise.